camunda/camunda-docs-manual/content/user-guide/process-engine/process-definition-cache.md

 ---
 ---

-All process definitions are cached (after they're parsed) to avoid hitting the database every time a process definition is needed and because process definition data doesn't change.
+All process definitions are cached (after they have been parsed) to avoid polling the database every time a process definition is needed and because process definition data doesn't change.